 How to design for accessibility

-Your role as a UX Designer is to help the team approach accessibility as a facet of user experience rather than a checklist of requirements.
+Your role as a designer is to help the team approach accessibility as a facet of user experience rather than a checklist of requirements.

 Operating and navigating